Non-Award Law Units

 The majority of non-award law units are offered in one trimester per year – either Trimester 1 (February - June) or Trimester 2 (June - October).
 Limited subjects may also be offered in Trimester 3 (October-January).
 Students need to check unit commencement dates before submitting an application.
-You can check the offering of different non-award law units on the School of Law site.
+You can check the offering of different non-award law units on the School of Law website.

 New South Wales Jurisdiction

 UNE offers bridging courses for overseas trained Legal Practitioners who wish to practise law in New South Wales, Australia.